mongodb/docs-pymongo/source/includes/troubleshooting/tls.rst

 `Changes made to the ssl module in Python v3.10
 <https://docs.python.org/3/whatsnew/3.10.html#ssl>`__ might cause incompatibilities
 with MongoDB versions earlier than v4.0.
-The following are some example errors that might occur with this combination:

 To resolve this issue, try one or more of the following steps:

 - Downgrade Python to v3.9 or earlier
 - Upgrade MongoDB Server to v4.2 or later